jiangyu1208/ST558-Summer20-Project-2/README.md

 We are going to use multiple linear regression for the first task and binary logistic regression for the second one.

-For the ensemble models, we will fit the three different models(bagged trees, random forests, or boosted trees) and choose the best one after comparing the misclassification rate.
+For the ensemble models, we will also fit the two different models(bagged trees and boosted trees) and choose the best one after comparing the misclassification rate.

 Finally, we will decide the best two different types of models for our